watsonmw/fe2-intro/README.md

     http://www.jongware.com/galaxy7.html

-This project implements much more than is described there though, I'd say 95% of the original Frontier's graphics code is implemented here, mostly just 2d and navigation / galaxy rendering is missing.
-Every 3d model including ships and planets can be rendered.
+This project implements much more than is described there though, I'd say 95% of the original Frontier's graphics code is implemented here, mostly just some 2d and navigation / galaxy rendering is missing.
+Every 3d model including all ships and planets can be rendered.

 A music and sound fx player is included in 'audio.c'.
-It shows how to emulate amiga sounds in SDL, and how the original mod format is laid out.
+It shows how to emulate Amiga sounds in SDL, and how the original mod format is laid out.
 The original samples are cleaned up a bit to reduce clicking / popping.
 (If anyone wants to contribute 16-bit samples for each of the 12 or so instruments, and can keep the same overall sound, let me know, and I'll add them as overrides.)